How Long Does a Florida Real Estate License Last?

 How to Enroll in Real Estate Courses for Your Florida Real Estate License Renewal

 You can use the DBPR’s Continuing Education Course Search to find a qualified course provider.
-It lists both 45-hour post-licensure courses and 14-hour continuing education courses.
+It lists both 45-hour post-licensing courses and 14-hour continuing education courses.
 Most schools will allow you to enroll online, and many give the option of enrolling by phone as well.

 How to Renew a Florida Real Estate License